-As part of our series exploring the future of work in a variety of industries – everything from agriculture to education – we’re taking a look at justice and law enforcement.
 What are the changes in criminal behaviour that these industries will face in the coming decades?
-How will justice and law enforcement organisations adapt to cope with those changes?
+How will justice, emergency and law enforcement organisations adapt to cope with those changes?
 And what does that mean for you if you want to either undertake your first qualification in the field or are looking to come back for further study?

-We spoke to a number of Charles Sturt University’s expert academics in the areas of law, policing and security to find out.
+We spoke to a number of Charles Sturt University’s expert academics to find out.

 The future of policing does not exist in a vacuum

-Colin Rogers, Professor of Policing and Law Enforcement, sees the industry having to constantly adapt to ever-shifting circumstances and the constant innovation of criminals.
+Colin Rogers is Professor of Policing and Law Enforcement.
+He sees the industry having to constantly adapt to ever-shifting circumstances and the innovation of criminals.

 “In terms of law enforcement and security, recently there has been – and will continue to be – a massive shift in criminality.
 The way that people are committing crime is changing.
 We still have the same types of crimes but the way criminals operate is changing dramatically.
-In part that is to do with the rise in technology that perpetrators are using to commit criminal acts, alongside the rise in globalised cybercrime, and also the constant threat of terrorism that will probably be with us for generations to come.
+In part, that is to do with the rise in technology that perpetrators are using to commit criminal acts.
+That goes alongside the rise in globalised cybercrime, plus the constant threat of terrorism that will be with us for generations to come.

-Brian Daly, course coordinator for policing in the Australian Graduate School of Policing and Security, highlighted how these changes are reflected in the interests of current students in the field.
+Brian Daly is the course coordinator for policing in the Australian Graduate School of Policing and Security.
+He sees these changes reflected in the interests of current students in the field.

-“Cybercrime is certainly growing as an area of interest, given that the ability for people to live globally and cross borders more easily has led to an increase in transnational crimes like money laundering.
-It’s also one of the reasons why fraud and financial crime is another area in which there is a lot of uptake, not only from law enforcement professionals but also those working in the private sector, such as in banks and other financial entities.
-There’s also a lot of interest, course-wise, in terrorism and security – everyone from those already working in that area to those just eager to learn more about the subject.”
+“Cybercrime is certainly growing as an area of interest.
+The ability for people to live globally and cross borders more easily has led to an increase in transnational crimes like money laundering.
+It’s also why fraud and financial crime is another area in which there is a lot of uptake; not only from law enforcement professionals but also those working in the private sector, such as in banks and other financial entities.
+There’s also a lot of interest, course-wise, in terrorism and security.
+That includes everyone from those already working in that area to those just eager to learn more about the subject.”

 Technology and justice